Excavator GPS Systems

 Live GPS Tracker For Excavators

 With the average excavator GPS tracker selling for approximately $99 with roughly a $24.95 monthly service obligation, the location-based technology holds a reasonable cost for almost all construction companies.
-GPS tracking systems not only track excavators but they also have additional features that can send alerts if the excavator is not being used or if the heavy construction equipment leaves the job site.
+GPS tracking systems not only track excavators but also have additional features that can send alerts if the excavator is not being used or if the heavy construction equipment leaves the job site.
 Companies in the construction field that have to require a real time GPS tracker for their excavators will find the technology will work with all major excavator manufacturers such as:

 - Daewoo (Doosan)